 Bicycles may be ridden only in designated areas at specified times.
 These include the Camp road, west of the North Camp parking area.
 Campers are requested to walk their bicycles to and from their cabins.
-Please ride slowly and use extreme caution at all times.
-For designated times, please see the Camp office.
+Please ride slowly and use extreme caution at all times!

-COURTESY
+COURTESY FOR OTHERS

-Respect is essential for all campers to enjoy their Camp Michigania experience.
-We remind you that sound carries at Camp Michigania (more than you may realize) and many children and adults may choose to sleep earlier in the evening.
-If you are being disturbed, we encourage you to make your concerns known by contacting camp staff or the camp office.
+Respect for the rights of others is essential if everyone is to enjoy their Camp Michigania experience.
+We remind you that sound carries at Michigania (more than you may realize) and many children and adults attempt to sleep early in the evening.
+If you are being disturbed, we encourage you to make your concerns known.
 We expect that an appeal for quiet will generate a positive, cooperative response.
-Excessive inappropriate behavior, as determined by camp staff, may require campers to forego the balance of their week at Camp.
-In addition, future Camp attendance may be denied.
+Excessive inappropriate behavior, as determined by the Camp administration, may require campers to forego the balance of their week at Michigania.
+In addition, future attendance at Michigania may be denied.